propublica/stateface/README.md

 It's designed to be used at small sizes, and the shapes have been highly simplified to make for a really small font.
 All 50 states plus D.C. and a wee continental U.S. map fit in about 22k, and they look great on Retina displays.

+At ProPublica we're using it in our [super PAC tracker](http://projects.propublica.org/pactrack).

 ## How to Use

 We use FontSquirrel's technique to serve StateFace in a reliably cross-platform way.
 Here's how: